HouseTrip/housetrip.github.com/_posts/2014-04-07-a-take-on-docs.md

 waterfall days, the fat stack of paper---or the fat stack of RDoc---doesn't quite cut it anymore.

-A combination of well-thought, minimal starter docs and trusting in the brains power of the collective is a means of documenting code that we think maps better to an iterative, decentralized practice of software engineering.
+A combination of well-thought, minimal starter docs and trusting in the brain power of the collective is a means of documenting code that we think maps better to an iterative, decentralized practice of software engineering.